feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 78 See his note of 15 December 1871, in Gouvernementsbesluit, 3 February 1872, no. 26.

-79 Quoted in disposition of Division C of the Office for Chinese Affairs, 22 October 1872, no. 17745, in Gouvernementsbesluit, 31 October 1872, no. 11. | 80 Letter of Resident of Batavia to Governor-General, 13 August 1872, no. 5650, in Gouvernmentsbesluit, 31 October 1872, no. 11.
+79 Quoted in disposition of Division C of the Office for Chinese Affairs, 22 October 1872, no. 17745, in Gouvernementsbesluit, 31 October 1872, no. 11.
+I 80 Letter of Resident of Batavia to Governor-General, 13 August 1872, no. 5650, in Gouvernmentsbesluit, 31 October 1872, no. 11.

 81 Letter of Resident of Batavia to Governor-General, 28 September 1871, no. 5940, in Gouvernementsbesluit, 3 February 1872, no. 26.